srct/srctweb/README.md

 Note-- this should also be on the wiki

-**Must Be Done Before Beta Release**
+**Must Be Done Before Beta Release** only review by peers
-* white transparent logo in navbar
-* Logo image download permalinks

 **Also Needs to Be Done**
 * fix the css so there's the nicer titles on all the pages
 * set some stuff up, e.g. with the people page, so adding new individuals doesn't involve touching the template
-* higher quality photo for the front page, carosel through pictures
+* Fix carousel through pictures on front page
 * Figure out intellectual property with GMU
 * add piwik opt out link
 * Set up the documents with ability to download pdfs and latex files